 The potential threat of white ants even added to the concerns of commercial planters.
-George Watts' A Dictionary of the Economic Products of India described in 1893 that the white ants were 'enemies' of sugarcane plants.
-Official reports from the period claimed that white ants tended to 'eat up the root of the live (sugarcane) crops... and caused the death of the plants'.
-Other reports noted the 'plentiful' presence of white ants in the Indian tea gardens, where they 'occasionally' caused 'great deal of damage', while also 'greedily attacking' groundnut plants.
-White ants were believed to be especially harmful to the 'young and weakly' plants, and were listed as a pest for mango tress, chilli crop and wheat.
+George Watts's A dictionary of the economic products of India described in 1893 that the white ants were 'enemies' of sugarcane plants.30 Official reports from the period claimed that white ants tended to 'eat up the root of the live (sugarcane) crops...and caused the death of the plants'.31 Other reports noted the 'plentiful' presence of white ants in the Indian tea gardens, where they 'occasionally' caused a 'great deal of damage', while also 'greedily attacking' groundnut plants.32 White ants were believed to be especially harmful to the 'young and weakly' plants, and were listed as a pest for mango trees, chilli crop, and wheat.33

 British imperial power in India was based, to a great extent, on paper and wood.
 These material foundations made imperial power vulnerable to white ants.
-By threatening the survival of paper, white ants impaired the maintenance of colonial bureaucratic, financial, intellectual and archival processes.
-By

-&lt;sup>29 Roy Moxham, The Great Hedge of India, (Oxford, 2001),pp.95-97 threatening materials made up of wood, white ants undermined various nodes of colonial state-making in the nineteenth century ranging from spectacular entities such as the customs hedge, military arsenals, ships and railways to more nondescript electric telegraph posts and packages.
+By threatening the survival of paper, white ants impaired the maintenance of colonial bureaucratic, financial, intellectual, and archival processes.
+By threatening materials made of wood, white ants undermined various nodes of colonial state-making in the nineteenth century ranging from spectacular entities such as the customs hedge, military arsenals, ships, and railways to more nondescript electric telegraph posts and packages.
 Beyond the world of materials constituted of timber and paper, the spectre of white ants haunted the commercial plantations.